-Senior VPs of HR in most firms will develop and drive organizational effectiveness and support the president or CEO on all major initiatives.
-HR professionals who aspire to the position of Senior VP of HR can obtain the broad business knowledge and expert-level HR skills needed by enrolling in a Master’s Degree in Human Resources.
+Senior VPs of HR develop and drive organizational effectiveness and support the president or CEO on all major initiatives.
+HR professionals who aspire to the position of Senior VP of HR can obtain business knowledge and skills by enrolling in a Master’s Degree in Human Resources.

-According to data provided by the U.S. Bureau of Labor Statistics (BLS), the HR management sector will experience solid growth in the coming years.
-HR management jobs will grow much faster than average, as strong demand for expertise arises out of a complex business environment, along with a desire for organizations to attract and retain talented workers, and to balance employee needs with business objectives and applicable labor laws.
-HR professionals with broad experience, advanced degrees and industry certification should enjoy the best job opportunities.
+According to data provided by the U.S. Bureau of Labor Statistics (BLS), the HR management sector is expected to experience solid growth through 2024.
+HR management jobs are expected to grow much faster than the national average, as strong demand for expertise arises out of a complex business environment.
+Additionally, there is a desire for organizations to attract and retain talented workers and balance employee needs with business objectives and applicable labor laws.
+HR professionals with broad experience, advanced degrees and industry certification are expected to have job opportunities.

-A senior VP of HR is responsible for a number of job duties related to organizational development, recruitment and staffing, employment law, performance management, employee relations, and compensation and benefits.
+A Senior VP of HR may be responsible for a number of job duties related to organizational development, recruitment and staffing, employment law, performance management, employee relations, and compensation and benefits.
 In addition, they typically provide management, leadership and direction to the HR staff – often an entire HR department – as well as outside consultants, such as recruitment specialists.
-Fulfilling the role of senior level advisor to executives and employees regarding human resources trends and issues is another duty of the senior VP of HR.
+Fulfilling the role of senior level advisor to executives and employees regarding human resources trends and issues is another duty of the Senior VP of HR.

 Specific duties might also include facilitating and providing guidance to management teams in HR matters, directing staff on HR functions, and developing, interpreting and implementing policies and procedures according to federal and state laws and regulations.
 Senior VPs of HR may also handle grievances and manage hiring practices, including recruiting and selection.
 They will often participate in coaching, disciplining and terminating employees.